mehrvarz/tremote_plugin_play_stream_cvlc/README.md

 This repository contains the complete Go source code of a remote control plugin application.
 You can use this plugin as-is.
 You can also use it as a template to implement similar or extended functionality.

-TRemote plugin **play_stream_cvlc** implements an internet radio application.
+TRemote plugin **play_stream_cvlc** implements a radio application.
 This is useful sample code, demonstrating how things can be implemented in the context of a TRemote plugin.
-This is also a very useful standalone application that is reliable and fun to use.
+This is also a very useful standalone application which is reliable and fun to use.